stdyun/cloud-benchmark/README.md

 cloud-benchmark is a tool to do benchmark at cloud computing years.

-* sudo pip install fab
+* sudo pip install fabric
 * fab -H root@host run_benchmark

 ## Supported OS: